Chew/TARDIS-Docs/docs/control-menu.md

 ## Control Menu use

-To use the TARDIS Control Menu, right-click on the Control Menu sign.
+To use the TARDIS Control Menu, right-click on the Control Menu sign, or right-click the screen on the integrated modelled console.

 ![TARDIS Control Menu](/images/docs/control_menu.jpg)